George Leonidas Leslie: Move to New York City and becoming a criminal

 Once in New York, Leslie moved into the Fifth Avenue Hotel.
 He only knew a few people in the city, one of them being architect John Roebling.
 Leslie knew Roebling from his ties to Cincinnati; he had built the Cincinnati Suspension Bridge, which was completed in 1866.
 In New York, Roebling invited Leslie to dinner at the exclusive Delmonico's restaurant.
 During the dinner, Roebling introduced Leslie to one of the city's most important financiers, James Fisk.
 Leslie praised Fisk for his refurbishing of the Grand Opera House, and Fisk was flattered, offering Leslie two tickets to a play he produced, The Twelve Temptations.
-Leslie invited Josie Mansfield to the play, a wealthy guest at the dinner, who was Fisk's mistress a former showgirl from San Francisco.
+Leslie invited Josie Mansfield to the play, a wealthy guest at the dinner, a former showgirl from San Francisco who was Fisk's mistress.
 After the dinner, Leslie had stolen salt and pepper shakers from his table, just for the thrill of getting away with it.
 It inspired him to steal more.
 Mansfield eventually took a liking to him.

 Fisk later sent Leslie an invitation to a private party held at 79 Clinton Street, the home of Fredericka "Marm" Mandelbaum, who was the biggest fence in the city.
 Leslie had heard about Mandelbaum and was intrigued, because he wanted to enter the criminal world.
 At the time, New York City had a series of loosely-knit gangs, including the gangs of Thomas "Shang" Draper, Johnny "The Mick" Walsh, and Mandelbaum.
 Leslie would associate with all three later.